INDUSTRY INSIGHTS

 What’s an Impeller?

-One of the core reasons why enclosed impellers are superior is because they utilize two shrouds, one on the top and bottom, resulting in a much stronger structure.
+One of the core reasons why enclosed impellers are superior is that they utilize two shrouds, one on the top and one on the bottom, resulting in a much stronger structure.
 The purpose of the shroud is to direct water gradually from the eye of the impeller, through vane passages to the impeller tip.
 Since both shrouds are connected to the enclosed impeller, they move with it as it spins, which helps minimize the wear rates.

-Conversely, since the open impeller our competitors use does not have shrouds, stationary wear plates are used in their place which do not rotate with the impeller.
-As a result, enclosed impellers can provide the same level of performance as an open impeller, with a lower velocity relative to the spinning impeller vanes and shrouds, creating a much higher efficiency rating.
+Conversely, since the open impeller do not have shrouds, stationary wear plates are used in their place which do not rotate with the impeller.
+Open impellers tend to experience higher wear and lower efficiency, especially in high-pressure or abrasive applications.
+As a result, enclosed impellers can provide the same level of performance as an open impeller, but with a lower velocity relative to the spinning impeller vanes and shrouds, creating a much higher efficiency rating.

 Impeller Efficiency